Crown steeple: Modern versions

-One of the most recent examples is at St Michael's Parish Church, Linlithgow, where an aluminium crown spire was added in 1964.
+One of the most recent examples is at St Michael's Parish Church in Linlithgow where an aluminium crown spire was added in 1964.
 This replaced an historic crown steeple whose weight had begun to threaten the integrity of the tower.
 This was illustrated in Slezer's view of Linlithgow Palace.

 A crown spire was proposed for the long-unfinished crossing of Westminster Abbey, scheduled to be completed in time for the Diamond Jubilee of Elizabeth II in 2013.
 Nothing came of it.